awsdocs/amazon-route53-docs/doc_source/hosted-zones-migrating.md

 Step 2: Create a Hosted Zone
 Step 3: Create Records

+## Step 9: Wait for DNS Resolvers to Start Using the New Hosted Zone<a name="hosted-zones-migrating-wait-for-ttl"></a>

+If your domain is in use—for example, if your users are using the domain name to browse to a website or access a web application—then DNS resolvers have cached the names of the name servers that were provided by your current DNS service provider\.
+A DNS resolver that cached that information a few minutes ago will save it for up to two days\.

+**Note**
+If you created any records in the new hosted zone that don't appear in the old hosted zone, your users can't use the new records to access your resources until resolvers start using the name servers for the new hosted zone\.
+For example, suppose you create a record, test\.example\.com, in the new hosted zone that should route internet traffic to your website\.
+If the record doesn't appear in the old hosted zone, you can't enter test\.example\.com in a web browser until resolvers start using the new hosted zone\.

+To ensure that migrating a hosted zone to another AWS account has completed before you delete the old hosted zone, wait for two days after you update the domain registration to use name servers for the new hosted zone\.
+After the two\-day TTL expires and resolvers request the name servers for your domain, the resolvers will get the current name servers\.

-## Step 9: \(Optional\) Delete the Old Hosted Zone<a name="hosted-zones-migrating-delete-old-hosted-zone"></a>
+## Step 10: \(Optional\) Delete the Old Hosted Zone<a name="hosted-zones-migrating-delete-old-hosted-zone"></a>

 When you're confident that you don't need the old hosted zone any longer, you can optionally delete it\.

+**Important**
+Don't delete the old hosted zone or any records in that hosted zone for at least 48 hours after you update the domain registration to use name servers for the new hosted zone\.
+If you delete the old hosted zone before DNS resolvers stop using the records in that hosted zone, your domain could be unavailable on the internet until resolvers start using the new hosted zone\.

 The hosted zone must be empty except for the default NS and SOA records\.
 If the old hosted zone contains a lot of records, deleting them using the console can take a long time\.
 One option is to perform the following steps:

 1. Make another copy of the edited file from [Step 4: Edit the Records That You Want to Migrate](#hosted-zones-migrating-edit-records)\.